sadedil/KubernetesHandsOn/hands-on-02-rc/README.md

 # Create
 kubectl apply -f 01-rc.yaml

-# To delete the newly created rc and linked pods
+# To delete the newly created rc, linked pods and the namespace
 kubectl delete -f 01-rc.yaml
+kubectl delete -f 00-namespace.yaml
 ```

 ## About the links between replication controller and pods